Interactive Health Technologies

 Making K-12 fitness goals a reality with wearable software

-Creating user-friendly software for schools to track and optimize children’s activity
+We help encourage over one million kids to be active by creating user-friendly software for schools to track and optimize children’s activity.

 Like a lot of state governments, Texas wanted to slow the childhood obesity epidemic.
 Mandating minimums for physical activity in public school P.E. classes seemed like a good idea.

 But Jen Ohlson, founder of Interactive Health Technologies (IHT), identified a problem—and an opportunity.
 She realized that while the physical activity mandate was well intentioned, there was no way for schools to know whether their students were meeting it.

 Even if teachers could watch every child all the time, how could they objectively tell which kids were “active enough?”

 Jen knew that she had identified a need, and she was determined to find a way to meet it.
 She believed that technology could provide the answer.
 With nothing more than that belief and her determination, she came to us.

 How we Helped